chinamike65/hugo-tuolesi/content/book1/book1en.md

 For example, reciting the hundred-syllable mantra may bring out small pains, but small pains can eliminate big karmic obstacles such as going to hell, and small pains can eliminate big disasters.

-So order is important.
+So, order is important.

 The relationship between cause and effect is very complicated.
 Good and evil karma encounters conditions.

 Goodness is not necessarily all good, and evil is not necessarily all evil.

-There is good and evil, and there is good and evil.
+Good has its share of evil, and evil has its share of good.

-For example, good intentions can lead to bad things, but bad things can result in good things.
+For example, good intentions can lead to bad things, but bad intentions can result in good things.

 But the cause of good retribution must be good, and the cause of evil retribution must be evil, so it is said that good actions have good retribution, and evil actions bring evil retribution.